 (1) Pump Station Reliability:

-(B) A standby power source or pump is required at all pump stations except for those pump stations subject to Subparagraph (j)(2) of this Rule.
+(B) A standby power source or pump shall be required at all pump stations except for simplex pump stations.
 Controls shall be provided to automatically activate the standby source and signal an alarm condition.

-(C) As an alternative to Part (B) for pump stations with an average daily design flow less than 15,000 gallons per day as calculated using Rule .0114 of this Subchapter, a portable power source or pumping capability may be utilized.
-It shall be demonstrated to the Division that the portable source is owned or contracted by the permittee and is compatible with the station.
-If the portable power source or pump is dedicated to multiple pump stations, an evaluation of all the pump stations' storage capacities and the rotation schedule of the portable power source or pump, including travel timeframes, shall be provided in the case of a multiple station power outage.
+(C) As an alternative to Part (B) of this Subparagraph for pump stations with an average daily design flow less than 15,000 gallons per day as calculated using Rule .0114 of this Subchapter, a portable power source or pumping capability may be used.
+The portable source shall be owned or contracted by the permittee and shall be compatible with the station.
+If the portable power source or pump is dedicated to multiple pump stations, an evaluation of all the pump stations' storage capacities and the rotation schedule of the portable power source or pump in a multiple station power outage, including travel timeframes, shall be provided.

-(E) All pump stations designed for two pumps or more shall have a telemetry system to provide remote notification of a problem condition to include power failure and high water alarm.
+(E) All pump stations designed for two pumps or more shall have a telemetry system to provide remote notification of a problem condition, including power failure and high water alarm.

-(4) The public shall be restricted access to the site and equipment.
+(4) The public shall be restricted from access to the site and equipment.